-Other disciplines that will be introduced and discussed: cinema & time-based media, genres, journalism, news media, performance art, traditional/analog disciplines, Processing (a programming language for Artist), generative art, interactive media, artificial intelligence (AI), robotics, algorithms & machine learning (ML), and other media (computational or not) as creative practices.
+Other disciplines that will be introduced and discussed: cinema & time-based media arts, genres, journalism & news media, performance art, traditional/analog disciplines, Processing (a programming language for Artist), generative art, interactive media, artificial intelligence (AI), robotics, algorithms & machine learning (ML), and other media (computational or not) as creative practices.
+We will also discuss the differences and intersection of contemporary design and visual art practices.